Temples of The Church of Jesus Christ of Latter-day Saints

 Photo: Dean Lake

-The first pieces of granite cladding were set in place on the west side of the Montpelier Idaho Temple this week.
+The first pieces of granite cladding were set in place along the base of the Montpelier Idaho Temple this week.
 Dozens of crates holding the stone pieces have been delivered and staged on site.
 Work continues on sheathing the steel frame and applying a waterproof coating.
 Construction on Idaho's eighth temple, which began less than 10 months ago, is moving forward at a commendable pace.

 Photo: Christine Lake